IAAN Executive Board

-Dr. Ashleigh Crowe currently serves as the Advising Administration Director in the University College at Indiana State University (ISU).
-Dr. Crowe's previous roles at ISU include serving as an academic advisor, the associate director for probation and mentoring, and the associate director for student outreach and success.
+Dr. Ashleigh Crowe currently serves as the Academic Advising Executive Director in the University College at Indiana State University (ISU).
+Dr. Crowe's previous roles at ISU include serving as an academic advisor, the associate director for probation and mentoring, the associate director for student outreach and success, and the advising administration director.
 Before coming to Indiana State University, she worked in residential life at the University of Northern Iowa.
 She has been active in NACADA since 2011, serving on various regional committees and presenting multiple times at both regional and national NACADA conferences.
 Dr. Crowe's research interests include case management advising models, serving students on academic probation, using instructional design techniques to build advisor training programs, and applying learning theories to the field of advising.
 Dr. Crowe received her bachelor’s degree in Religious Studies from Ball State University, her master’s degree in Human Development and Leadership from Murray State University, and her Ph.D. in Curriculum and Instruction: Post-Secondary Teaching and Learning from Indiana State University.
 She lives in Terre Haute with her husband Andy and their two sons, Turner and Mason.

 Kimberly Jana Tomkiewicz is the Academic Advisor and Capstone Coordinator for the MS in Information Technology Programs and Certificates at Valparaiso University and is an assistant English professor for Ivy Tech Community College and IvyOnline.
 Kimberly has over two decades of working in higher education positions, primarily as an academic advisor to nontraditional and international students and English instructor.
 In addition to her MA in Journalism from Ball State University and MALS in English Literature from Valparaiso University, Kimberly is a trained ally for the LGBTQ+ community and active and veteran military students, and is also a certified Mental Health First Aid responder through the National Council for Behavioral Health.